grantmacken/tree-sitter-xquery/CONTRIBUTING.md

  - grammar.js  the tree-sitter grammar for xQuery.
  - test/corpus/
  - queries/       highlight.scm  etc
- - examples/      xQuery example files:vs
+ - examples/      xQuery example filess
  - _config        this is the symlinked to the `~/.tree-sitter
  - Makefile: some tree-sitter shortcut commands, helped by a dot env file
    - make